 This test is recommended when the clinical diagnosis indicates an eye disease that is not included in the full panel, or when the patient’s clinical diagnosis is unclear.

-By studying the exome, the number of genes analysed greatly exceeds those included in the Complete Panel of Retinal Dystrophies and other eye diseases.
+By studying the exome, the number of genes analysed greatly exceeds those included in the panels.
 From this approach new causative genes can be characterized, thereby expanding the genetic basis of eye diseases.